wxWidgets/wxWidgets/docs/readme.txt

 it less likely that you use the library incorrectly.
 Many new GUI and base classes have been added or improved.

+Compared to the previous 2.9.3 release the most important change is the addition of new, still experimental, GTK+ 3 support in wxGTK.
+But the main focus of this release is on incremental improvements and fixing defects in preparation for 3.0 release.
+In particular, wxOSX/Cocoa port has been significantly improved.

 Please see the file docs/changes.txt for more details and make sure to read the section "Incompatible changes since 2.8" if you upgrade from a previous wxWidgets release.